Please Read How You Can Help Keep the Encyclopedia Free

 - Dworkin, Ronald, 1993, Life's Dominion, New York: Vintage.

-- Elshtain, Jean, 1990, Power Trips and Other Journeys, Madison, WI: University of Wisconsin Press.
+- Elshtain, Jean, 1990, Power Trips and Other Journeys, Madison: University of Wisconsin Press.

 - Fineman, Martha.
 A., 1995, The Neutered Mother, the Sexual Family and Other Twentieth Century Tragedies, New York: Routledge.